Ultimate Guide to the LinkedIn Experience Section

 - The person’s face

 Like it or not, people are judgemental.
-After scanning over the visual elements of your profile and your short-and-sweet headline, they jump ahead to the Experience section.
+After scanning over the visual elements of your profile and the first few words of your headline, they jump ahead to the Experience section.
 They are searching for a box, a squeaky-clean category to put you in.
-It’s another example of the human mind using short-cuts to make sense of the world.
+It’s another example of the human mind using shortcuts to make sense of the world.

 The problem is, many LinkedIn users underutilise their Experience section.
 Sometimes, it’s empty.
-Other times, it’s packed full of irrelevant or inappropriate information.
-Very, very often, there’s little to no explanation of what they actually did in their position.
+Other times, it’s packed full of irrelevant or inappropriate information about the company.
+Very, very often, there’s little to no explanation of what they actually did in their position and no assigned Skills.
 As Bob McIntosh says, “they’re robbing readers, namely recruiters, of valuable information.”

 Whether you’re looking for a new job, clients, investors, or top talent, your Experience section is your opportunity to define the box you’re put into.
-Your About (everything you need to know writing a LinkedIn About section here) communicates who you are and why you do what you do.
-But it’s your Experience section that highlights what you bring to the table, your value proposition, and how you can help your target audience get where they want to go.
+Your About (everything you need to know about writing a LinkedIn About section here and here) communicates who you are and why you do what you do.
+But it’s your Experience section that highlights what you bring to the table, your skills, your value proposition, and how you can help your target audience get where they want to go.

 Here’s what you need to know about curating a high-impact Experience section.